Vance Monument: Dedication

-As the dedication approached, the newspaper started announcing the expected dignitaries and their arrival in Asheville.
-Included were Mrs. Zebulon Baird Vance from Washington, D. C. and Charles N. Vance.
-Guests from Marion, North Carolina included Sheriff Gardin, John McDonald, Miss Mary E. McDonald, E. G. Neal, and Dr. James A. Sinclair.
+As the dedication date approached, the newspaper announced the expected dignitaries and their arrival in Asheville.
+Included were Mrs. Zebulon Baird Vance from Washington, D. C. and Charles N. Vance, the widow and son of Vance.
+Guests from Marion, North Carolina included Sheriff Gardin, John McDonald, Mary E. McDonald, E. G. Neal, and Dr. James A. Sinclair.
 Hickory, North Carolina was represented by C. H. Cline and E. B. Menzies, and Statesville, North Carolina by T. J. Allison.
 Major Robert Bingham announced that he entire study body of the Bingham Military Academy would attend.
-Also scheduled to attend was the president of the Asheville Chapter of the Daughters of the Confederacy, along with as many members as possible.
-The committee encouraged all teachers in the area to bring their classes, saying they would be provided seating.
+Also scheduled to attend was the president of the Asheville chapter of the Daughters of the Confederacy, along with as many members as possible.
+The dedication committee encouraged all teachers in the area to bring their classes, saying they would be provided seating.

-To enable people from across the region to attend the dedication, the Associated Railways of Virginia and the Carolinas announced that they would offer half-rate round trips to Asheville for civilians, and one cent per mile traveled for military companies.
-This meant the round trip from Raleigh to Asheville would only cost $8.80.
+To enable people from across the region to attend the dedication, the Associated Railways of Virginia and the Carolinas announced that they would offer half-rate round trips to Asheville for civilians and one cent per mile traveled for military companies.
+This meant the round trip from Raleigh to Asheville would only cost $8.80 (equivalent to $ in 2023).

 The unveiling and dedication of the Vance Monument were on May 10, 1898.
-Although scheduled to start at 10 am, the day before the event, the association announced a delay until 3 p.m. because the guest speaker, Governor Taylor, could not catch a train to make the earlier time.
-As requested, many businesses were decorated for the event and flags were everywhere.
+Although scheduled to start at 10 a.m., the day before the event, the association announced a delay until 3 p.m. because the guest speaker, Governor Taylor, could not catch a train to make the earlier time.
+As requested, many businesses were decorated for the event, and flags were everywhere.
 Across from the monument, W. F. Snyder's Grocery featured a large picture of Vance, surrounded by evergreens intertwined with red, white, and blue fabric.
 There was also a large oil portrait of Vance, painted by John A. Williams of Asheville, at the Asheville Street Railway Company's office.

 The event also had media coverage.
-In addition to local newspapers, S. A. Cunningham and Mrs. L. B. Eperson came from Nashville, Tennessee for Confederate Veteran magazine.
+In addition to local newspapers, S. A. Cunningham and Mrs. L. B. Eperson came from Nashville, Tennessee, for Confederate Veteran magazine.
 Photographer C. F. Ray took pictures of the decorated storefronts and also of the monument itself.
 The Asheville Daily Citizen noted, "Never in Asheville has there been compressed into the square so large a number of people as gathered before 3 o'clock.
 Hundreds of handsomely dressed ladies, many of them students of the schools of the vicinity, added to the beauty of the assemblage."
-Crowds not only filled the square but the adjacent streets and sidewalks.
-People also watched from the windows nearby buildings.
+Crowds filled not only the square but the adjacent streets and sidewalks.
+People also watched from the windows of nearby buildings.
 Before the ceremony began, members of the United Confederate Veterans marched to the square from their hall on Main Street.
 Speakers and association representatives were seated on the platform, along with Mrs. Zebulon Vance and the mother-in-law and sister-in-law of Governor Taylor.